drxspace/cronoconky/README.md

 ### Tested (by me) and WORKED under these enviroments

-- Ubuntu Unity
-- Ubuntu GNOME
+- Ubuntu, all flavours
-- Ubuntu KDE
+- ArchLinux
-- Linux Mint 15 MATE
-- Linux Mint 16 Cinnamon
-- also works with Arch Linux distros but you need to visit my [AUR cronograph-conky] page

 ## INSTALLATION

-- You can run [in terminal] the "install.sh" script and follow the instructions.
+- Ubuntu, run [in terminal] the "install.sh" script and follow the instructions
+- ArchLinux, you need to visit my [AUR cronograph-conky] page

+### CHANGES in version 6.9

+2016-11-21
+· Changes in the restart_crono script and in the Yahoo! weather script · Name changed to “Cronograph Station BLK”

 ### CHANGES in version 6.8

 2016-10-12
+· restart_crono --verbose
 · new startup action
-· changes in yahoo weather script
+· changes in Yahoo! weather script
 · changes in interface look

 ### CHANGES in version 6.6